 - 2.(1) In this Law: - "Act" means the First Nations Fiscal and Statistical Management Act, S.C.
-2005, c.9, and the regulations enacted under that Act; - "assessed value" has the meaning given to that term in the Assessment Law; - "Assessment Law" means the Tobacco Plains Indian Band Property Assessment Law, 2008;
+2005, c.
+9; - "assessed value" has the meaning given to that term in the Assessment Law; - "Assessment Law" means the Sliammon Indian Band Property Assessment Law, 2009; - "Assessment Review Board" means the assessment review board established under the Assessment Law; - "assessment roll" has the meaning given to that term in the Assessment Law; - "assessor" means a person appointed to that position under the Assessment Law; - "Commission" means the First Nations Tax Commission established under the Act; - "Council" has the meaning given to that term in the Act; - "debtor" means a person liable for unpaid taxes imposed under this Law; - "expenditure law" means an expenditure law enacted under paragraph 5(1)(b) of the Act; - "First Nation" means the Sliammon Indian Band, being a band named in the schedule to the Act; - "First Nation Corporation" means a corporation in which at least a majority of the shares are held in trust for the First Nation or all of the members of the First Nation; - "FMB" means the First Nations Financial Management Board established under the Act; - "holder" means a person in possession of an interest in land or a person who, for the time being, - (a) is entitled through a lease, licence or other legal means to possess or occupy the interest in land, - (b) is in actual occupation of the interest in land, - (c) has any right, title, estate or interest in the interest in land, or - (d) is a trustee of the interest in land; - "Home Owner Grant Act" means the Home Owner Grant Act, R.S.B.C.
+1996, c.
+194; - "improvement" means any building, fixture, structure or similar thing constructed, placed or affixed on, in or to land, or water over land, or on, in or to another improvement and includes a manufactured home; - "Indian Act" means the Indian Act, R.S.C.
+1985, c.
+I-5; - "interest in land" or "property" means land or improvements, or both, in the reserve and, without limitation, includes any interest in land or improvements, any occupation, possession or use of land or improvements, and any right to occupy, possess or use land or improvements; - "local revenue account" means the local revenue account referred to in section 13 of the Act; - "locatee" means a person who is in lawful possession of land in the reserve under subsections 20(1) and (2)

-- "Assessment Review Board" means the assessment review board established under the Assessment Law; - "assessment roll" has the meaning given to that term in the Assessment Law; - "assessor" means a person appointed to that position under the Assessment Law; - "Commission" means the First Nations Tax Commission established under the Act; - "Council" has the meaning given to that term in the Act; - "debtor" means a person liable for unpaid taxes imposed under this Law; - "expenditure law" means an expenditure law enacted under paragraph 5(1)(b) of the Act; - "First Nation" means the Tobacco Plains Indian Band, being a band named in the schedule to the Act; - "First Nation Corporation" means a corporation that is at least majority-owned by the First Nation; - "FMB" means the First Nations Financial Management Board established under the Act; - "holder" means a person in possession of an interest in land or a person who, for the time being - (a) is entitled through a lease, licence or other legal means to possess or occupy the interest in land, - (b) is in actual occupation of the interest in land, - (c) has any right, title, estate or interest in the interest in land, or - (d) is a trustee of the interest in land; - "improvement" means any building, fixture, structure or similar thing constructed, placed or affixed on, in or to land, or water over land, or on, in or to another improvement and includes a manufactured home; - "interest in land" or "property" means land or improvements, or both, in the reserve and, without limitation, includes any interest in land or improvements, any occupation, possession or use of land or improvements, and any right to occupy, possess or use land or improvements; - "local revenue account" means the local revenue account referred to in section 13 of the Act; - "locatee" means a person who is in lawful possession of land in the reserve under subsections 20(1) and (2) of the Indian Act;
+of the Indian Act;